Detecting the gravitational wave memory effect with TianQin: Detection potential

 There is still a lot of uncertainty in the astrophysical models that determine the population of \acp{MBHB} in the universe.
 In this work, we use three different models for merger history of massive black holes which have been used in \cite{haitian}.
 These three models are generated using the semi-analytic model proposed in \cite{Barausse:2012fy} and successively improved in \cite{Sesana:2014bea,Antonini:2015sza}.
 One model is referred as "popIII" which corresponds to a light seed model \cite{Madau:2001sc}, and the other two models are referred as "Q3\_d" and "Q3\_nod", which correspond to two heavy seed models \cite{Bromm:2002hb,Begelman:2006db,Lodato:2006hw} with and without the time delay between the merger of a \ac{MBHB} and that of their host galaxies.

 In \cite{haitian}, 1000 mock catalogs have been generated for each of the astrophysical models.
-We search in each of these mock catalogs for events containing memory effect with \acp{SNR} exceeding the threshold, $\rho_{th}=3\,$, counting the detection number, and then average over the 1000 mock catalogue for each of the astrophysical models.
-The result is given in TABLE. \ref{pop}, where we also present the result for LISA as a comparison.
-One can see that, {\it on average}, TianQin is projected to detect $0.5\sim 2.0$ \ac{MBHB} events containing the displacement memory with \acp{SNR} passing the threshold $\rho_{th}=3\,$.
-The corresponding number for \ac{MBHB} events containing the spin memory is no greater than $0.2$, indicating that chance for a direct detection of the spin memory is low.
+We search in each of these mock catalogs for events containing memory effect with \acp{SNR} exceeding $\rho=3\,$, counting the detection number, and then average over the 1000 mock catalogue for each of the astrophysical models.